NChanard/SuperTK/README.md

 [![R-CMD-check](https://github.com/NChanard/SuperTK/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/NChanard/SuperTK/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-One package to rule them all, one package to find them, One package to bring them all, and in the .GlobalEnv attach them.
+One package to rule them all, one package to find them, one package to bring them all, and in the .GlobalEnv attach them.

 ## Installation